- What are cat worms?

 Worms can be a variety of sizes; the most common worm, roundworm, can grow up to 10cm long (although you are unlikely to see one this big).
 Worms are usually white.
 Look out for whole worms, or sections of their bodies.
 Tapeworm sections look like small white ‘grains.

-- Lethargy – Cats with worms are often lethargic.
+Cats with worms are often lethargic.
 They may lack energy, or seem to have less interest in things that usually excite them.
+This is due to worms feeding off of your feline’s stomach tissue, which stops your feline friend from being able to absorb all the vital nutrients they get from their foods.

-- Dragging themselves along the carpet – This is a strong symptom of cat worms.
+This is a strong symptom of cat worms.
 When cats drag their bottoms along the carpet, it may be because worms are irritating them.
+This common symptom is known as “scooting”, cats and dogs alike, will scoot their bottoms along the ground to try to rid of the irritating sensation.

 Preventing cat worms is better than curing them